 Semantic Search & Knowledge Graph: How Google Understands Meaning

-From Keywords to Meaning: Since the Hummingbird update in 2013, Google no longer understands just individual words, but the meaning behind them.
-The question “How old is the actor from Titanic” is correctly interpreted as a query about Leonardo DiCaprio’s age – without his name even being mentioned.
+• Semantic search interprets the context of a query: The question “How old is the actor from Titanic” is correctly interpreted as a query about Leonardo DiCaprio’s age – without his name even being mentioned.

 Imagine asking a friend: “What’s the name of the movie with the ship that hits an iceberg?”
 Without you saying “Titanic,” they know immediately what you mean.
 This is exactly how Google works today – and that is semantic search.